clux/shipcat/doc/extending.md

 The [shipcat manifests guide](https://engineering.ops.babylontech.co.uk/docs/cicd-shipcat-manifests/) has an introduction, and explanations of the data currently supported.

 # Extending the manifests
-The procedure for adding automation to `shipcat` is to write a little bit of [rust](https://engineering.ops.babylontech.co.uk/docs/languages-rust/) in the following way:
+The procedure for adding syntax to `shipcat` is to write a little bit of `rust` in the following way:

 ## 1. Define Structs
-This is done in shipcat's [structs directory](https://github.com/Babylonpartners/shipcat/tree/master/src/structs) by defining your new structs.
-Here's the recently added `Dependency` struct (which was used to add `graph` functionality later on).
+This is done in shipcat's [structs directory](https://github.com/Babylonpartners/shipcat/tree/master/shipcat_definitions/src/structs) in `shipcat_definitions`.
+Here's the `Dependency` struct (which was used to add `graph` functionality later on).

 ```rust
 #[derive(Serialize, Deserialize, Clone, Default)]